 - Seek balance in your life.
 When a tragedy occurs, it is easy to become obsessed, overwhelmed, and pessimistic.
 Balance that viewpoint by reminding yourself of people and events which are meaningful, comforting, and encouraging.
 Striving for balance empowers you and allows for a healthier perspective on yourself and the world around you.

 - If problems persist, seek professional assistance.
-If you are having difficulty managing intense reactions to a tragedy or trauma and/or functioning in your daily activities, contact Brown Psychological Services (863-3476), describe the situation, and ask for an emergency appointment.
+If you are having difficulty managing intense reactions to a tragedy or trauma and/or functioning in your daily activities, contact Brown Counseling and Psychological Services (863-3476), describe the situation, and ask for an emergency appointment.